seb-pg/meta_puzzles/README.md

 meta_puzzles are solutions to the Meta/Facebook puzzles available on Meta's careers website at https://www.metacareers.com/profile/coding_puzzles/.

 The complete solutions are provided in the following languages:
 * Python (3): developed first.
+[24 out of 24 solutions]
 * C\++ (17): developed second.
+[24 out of 24 solutions]

 Mostly complete solutions are provided in the following languages and are based on the C\++17 version
 * C#: compatible with .Net 7.0 and mostly compatible with .Net Code 3.1.
+[22 out of 24 solutions, l4 solutions are missing]
 * Go: tested with version 1.9.4.
+[22 out of 24 solutions, l4 are solutions missing]
 * Kotlin: tested with version 1.7.21.
+[22 out of 24 solutions should be working, please see notes]
 * Rust: tested with version 1.66.
+[22 out of 24 solutions, l4 solutions are missing]
-* Scala: 19 out of 24 done so far.
+* Scala: tested with version 3.2.1 (and Meta's website uses version <= 2.13).
+[19 out of 24 done so far]
+Note: l4 solutions are using a "lower_bound" on reb-black trees, which is not provided by default in the languages above.

 Languages probably provided in the future
 * Java: 4 out of 24 done so far.
-See notes!
 * Javascript
 * Swift